pabloUrizar/ADS_Labo3/Labo03.md

 grep -oE '\[[0-9]{2}/[A-Za-z]{3}/[0-9]{4}' ads_website.log | cut -c 2-12 > dates.txt
 ```

 The flag "o" will only print the matched (non-empty) parts of a matching line.
-The flag "E" is needed for our regular expression to keep only the dates.
+The flag "E" is needed for our extended regular expression to keep only the dates.

+In the logs file, dates are sorted with a chronological order, if it wasn't the case, we could sort these dates with de following command:
-> Sort dates first by year, then by me, and finally by day
+> Sort dates first by year, then by month, and finally by day

 ```bash
 sort -t'/' -k3 -k2M -k1 dates.txt > dates_tries.txt